Children's python: Description

 Adults of A. childreni grow to a total length (including tail) around 1-1.5 m depending on locality and polymorphic variant.
 The scales on the top of the head are enlarged, while those on the upper surface of the body are small and smooth, with a rainbow sheen that can be seen when exposed to direct sunlight.
 The upper surface of the snake is brown with darker spots in five or six longitudinal series in the type variant.
 A dark streak on each side of the head passes across the eye.
 The lips are yellowish, spotted with brown.
 The lower surface of the snake is uniformly yellowish.
 The head of the snake is distinct from the neck.
 The nostril is superolateral, pierced in a large semidivided nasal scale.
 The eye is moderate in size, with a vertical pupil.
 The body is slightly laterally compressed.
 The tail is short.
 About 41 to 45 rows of dorsal scales cross the snake's back, and 257 to 287 ventral scales are seen along the lower surface.
 A single undivided anal scale is found immediately in front of the anus, and 38 to 53 subcaudal scales are on the lower surface between the anus and the tip of the tail, all or mostly in two rows.
-The polymorphic variant known as the Stimson's python has much stronger and more variable colors; often being adorned with reddish-brown to chocolate blotches against lighter tan.
+The polymorphic variant known as the Stimson's python has much stronger and more variable colours; often being adorned with reddish-brown to chocolate blotches against lighter tan.